 If you have been injured by a defective medication, you should speak to an attorney.
 Our drug injury lawyers are not scared to take on large pharmaceutical companies, who often shift the focus off their products to avoid costly lawsuits.

 If you suspect that a drug hurt you or a family member, contact our firm.
-We represent pharmaceutical victims in Virginia, the District of Columbia, Maryland and throughout the United States.
+We represent pharmaceutical victims in Maryland and throughout the United States.

 Continue reading our blog for more information about defective drugs.